10 Top Career Paths in Forensic Psychology (2021 Update)

 Otherwise, you may need to complete prerequisite classes before applying to a master’s program, although you may be able to bypass them if you already work in the fields of law enforcement or mental health.

-Are Careers in Psychology Worth It?
+Are Careers in Forensic Psychology Worth It?

-PayScale (2017) Forensic Psychologist Salary.
+PayScale (2021) Forensic Psychologist Salary.
 Retrieved from https://www.payscale.com/research/US/Job=Forensic_Psychologist/Salary

-U.S. Bureau of Labor Statistics (2017) Careers in Forensics: Analysis, Evidence, and Law.
+U.S. Bureau of Labor Statistics (2009) Careers in Forensics: Analysis, Evidence, and Law.
 Retrieved from https://www.bls.gov/careeroutlook/2009/spring/art02.pdf

-U.S. Bureau of Labor Statistics (2017) Occupational Employment and Wages: Forensic Science Technicians.
+U.S. Bureau of Labor Statistics (2019) Occupational Employment and Wages: Forensic Science Technicians.
 Retrieved from https://www.bls.gov/oes/current/oes194092.htm